jackokring/miChronos/README.md

   * EXPS - exponential and related functions
   * XTRA - prime estimate, times, divide and harmonic parallel (think electronics)

+The root group is

   * AR - x to the power of 2
   * IR - 1 over the square root of x
   * IN - 1 over x
   * RT - square root of x

+The logs group is

   * LG - logarithm of x to base 10000
   * HF - x over 1 plus square root of 1 plus x squared (atan half angle formula)
   * AT - arc tangent of x (scaled such that 45 degrees is 10000)
   * CC - square root of 1 minus x squared (circles)

+The exps group is

   * EX - exponential of x to base 10000
   * CU - q function (scaled form 4 decimals to 3 decimals)
   * ED - x times exponential x (scaled as CU)
   * EI - exponential integral at the natural origin (scaled as CU)

+The xtra group is

   * LI - logarithmic integral (scaled to give primes less than estimate)
   * TI - 2 digits times 2 digits